-When ever I meditate for a long time I tend to sleep; But for a few seconds only; I start dreaming ;Then all of a sudden I realise that I have started to sleep & dream;
+When ever I meditate for a long time I tend to sleep, but for a few seconds only.
+I start dreaming, then all of a sudden I realize that I have started to sleep and dream.

 Whenever I teach a beginning meditation course, I talk about the relationship between meditating and falling asleep, for, as you have discovered, they are more closely related than you might think.
 And certainly closer than we want them to be!